How to reduce the impact of a flood on the cheap

 If you are at risk of surface water flooding, do listen to weather warnings/local radio if it starts raining extremely hard.
 You’ll have to act quickly, so it is really important that have written a flood plan.
 Know what you want to move out of harms way first.
 Don’t forget your car.
 You don’t want a flooded house and a flooded car!

 If you have airbricks fit wide aluminium tape over them.
 One large roll will cover many airbricks.
 It can be bought online if needed.
+I have recently tested this in a flood simulation tank and not a drop came through!

 If you can invest in some large absorbent cushions (they are a bit like babies’ nappies for giants!) they will help soak up any water that does come through the gaffer tape.
 You may be able to share the cost of a box with neighbours.
 They are also useful for soaking up water after the flood, as each one can absorb up to twenty litres of water.